Kate Belinda Finn: Chess career

 In later years, her eyesight diminished and her overall health deteriorated.
-Despite of that she played in team competitions for the Imperial Chess Club in the London League until 1931.
+Despite that, she played in team competitions for the Imperial Chess Club in the London League until 1931.

 The playing strength of Kate Finn is difficult to estimate, because only a few of her games are preserved.
 According to retrospective calculations, her best historical Elo rating was 2095 in the year 1905.

 In 1903, the Wiener Schachzeitung printed one of her games from a tournament in Plymouth, which she lost to Wilfred Charles Palmer (1873-1914) in only 10 moves.
 This prompted the following remark by the editor: "This rapid defeat is likely to mislead some psychologists to regard the game as a valuable contribution to the popular chapter "Inferiority of Female Intelligence."
 On the other hand, Miss Finn is well acquainted with the intricacies of chess and has excelled on many previous occasions."

 Among the notable male chess players she defeated in tournament games are Rudolf Loman (1903), Georg Schories (1905) and George Alan Thomas (1906).